 This is simply a fantastic idea.
 Perhaps it’s immodest to say so but it is such an easy way to improve that virtually no one employs.
 Everyone seems to forget that interviews are a very practice-able skill.
 Arguably the most easily practiced, in fact, of all the aspects of medical entry.
 Furthermore, it is highly likely that there are numerous people around you who have experience in giving interviews.
 These are resources you simply must use.
 Whether it be teachers, headmasters, heads of faculty or any other official in your academic, professional or even personal spheres, you will be surprised how many of them will be happy to help you.

 Politely ask them if they could spare 15 minutes to do a mock medical interview.
 You can provide the questions, but many of them will not need them as they’ll have a good idea of how medical interviews work.
 If you contact them early enough they will definitely be able to find time for you, be it in a week or a month.

 The benefits of doing this are enormous.
 Not only will you obtain great practice talking formally, in an interview format, but you will obtain useful advice on how to improve your technique, from people who may have conducted hundreds of interviews in the past.

 For panel style interviews, there are numerous questions that come up frequently.
-With regular exposure you can prepare a honed response that will be impressive and above the innate response of someone who has just heard the question for the first time.
+With regular exposure you can deliver a honed response that will be impressive and above the innate response of someone who has just heard the question for the first time.

 For MMIs, the sub-themes of prompts are often similar and certain themes pop up every year.
-When looking at past MMI prompts you should be considering the major themes, the types of questions that might be asked, the various arguments that could be raised and how you could succinctly respond with breadth and distinction.
+When looking at MMI prompts you should be considering the major themes, the types of questions that might be asked, the various arguments that could be raised and how you could succinctly respond with breadth and distinction.